ElFeesho/tgbdual/README.md

+# About this fork
+This emulator seems very thin on dependencies and has offered me a good opportunity to practise my _mad_ refactoring skills.

+This is not a serious attempt at creating something super awesome so go to the original source instead of using this.

 *This repository is no longer maintained!*

 I'm in the process of porting the changes in this repository onto a fork of TGB Dual Kai, itdself a fork of the original that has additional debugging features.